Wasaanyi/wasaanyi/README.md

 ---

 ## 🧠 Fun Facts

-- 🧩 I enjoy solving coding challenges on platforms like LeetCode and HackerRank.
 - 🎵 I love music and occasionally explore building music-related apps.
 - 🌍 I’m passionate about using tech to solve real-world problems.